daneschoen/fastapi_news/README.md

 # fastapi_news

 Get latest news from New York Times.
-Async api functionalities to NYT api.
+Async python api functionality to get updates with high concurrency.
 Update env file with API key